DOCTORAL AND POSTDOCTORAL

-Masters students may choose to select an additional health disparities project that is outside the scope of the listed projects.
-The project can focus more on their research interests.
+Masters level applicants may choose to select an additional health disparities project that is outside the scope of the country listed projects.
+The project can focus on their research interests.
 They may also elect to train with a University of Michigan mentor at a foreign site that is not on the list-- provided the training is devoted to health disparities research.
-PhD students and postdoctoral students must propose an independent research project to complete alongside their assignment.

 The brief research proposal should include the following: